TryBuildCalc

 ℹ️Spacing is treated as the maximum spacing between main channel lines.

-ℹ️Hangers include endpoint allowance on each main channel line.
+ℹ️Hangers include endpoint allowance on each main line.

 Recommended false ceiling boards: 8 boards